 Believed to be the first ever woman to be granted a training license in Australia, Betty considered it more of a hobby, keeping only 2 or 3 horses in work at a time.
-Betty and her husband Archie, kept the horses on their property on the outside of Scone where she would ride one and lead one (or two) through town every morning to the old White Park Racetrack where Archie would time her as she put them through their paces.
+Betty and her husband Archie, kept the horses on their property on the outskirts of Scone where she would ride one and lead one (or two) through town every morning to the old White Park Racetrack where Archie would time her as she put them through their paces.
 It wasn’t long before Betty struck success with her first horse Quick Knock who won 6 races, but her biggest achievements were with a gelding called Trevors.

 Trevors was acquired for very little and was broken in by Betty who formed an inseparable bond with the horse over its racing career.
 After a huge amount of local and city success, including the Listed McKell Cup and Group 2 Chelmsford Stakes, Betty decided to take the horse to Melbourne for a Spring Campaign.
 Trevors was described as very unlucky in the Caulfield Cup where he finished 4th in a photo finish and went on to run in the Melbourne Cup, finishing mid field.
 The gelding who became somewhat of a local champion won 14 races for Betty, even stirring interest from some American buyers, but sadly passed away from unknown causes shortly afterwards.